DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: Experiments

 From the results in Table \ref{tab:da_ncaltech}, it has to be noticed that, for all event representations, in almost all the cases the UDA methods achieve better performance than the baseline Source Only, surpassing it by up to $6\%$ on VoxelGrid, $11\%$ on HATS, $6\%$ on EST and $4\%$ on MatrixLSTM.
 There is one single case where Rotation is on-pair with the Source Only, which is VoxelGrid without multi-view approach.
 A reason could be that the main benefit of Rotation is to enforce the network to focus on the geometric part of the input by solving the transformation.
 Indeed, event data already encodes geometric information (e.g., movement direction), thus Rotation could, in some situations, be potentially unhelpful.
 In fact, the network could learn to find a trivial solution (shortcut) to solve the pretext task \cite{noroozi2016unsupervised}, for instance analyzing the movement direction over the edges.

 Interestingly, we can see that not all representations suffer in the same way from the domain shift.
-For instance, it is noticeable that the HATS representation is the one suffering the most from the Sim-to-Real shift, as performance decreases by up to $16\%$ when testing directly on target domain (Source Only) rather that on source (Supervised).
+For instance, it is noticeable that HATS is the representation suffering the most from the Sim-to-Real shift, as performance decreases by up to $16\%$ when testing directly on target domain (Source Only) rather that on source (Supervised).
 Intuitively, the reason is intrinsic in the representation itself.
 Indeed, when representing events with HATS the temporal resolution is lost (see Section \ref{ev-repr}), potentially causing a degradation in performance when testing on data belonging to a different distribution.
 It has to be remarked that by performing a complete \textit{DA4E} benchmark we found the optimal combination which allows us to fill the Sim-to-Real gap.
-Qualitative results are shown in Figure \ref{img:fig:tSNE_source_vs_da2e}.
+In Figure \ref{fig:comment_8} we showcase the scalability of our approach when the access to target data is limited by showing how the performance of the proposed methods changes when only a percentage of target data is available during training ($25\%,50\%,75\%$).
+It can be noticed that an improvement by up to $4\%$ over the \textit{source only} baseline ($0\%$ of training target data) is guaranteed, even when a very small percentage of target samples is available.

+Qualitative results are shown in Figure \ref{img:fig:tSNE_source_vs_da2e}, where we provide a t-SNE visualization of the source and target samples when adapting the two domains or not adapting them.
+We also computed the Gradient-weighted Class Activation Mapping (Grad-CAM \cite{selvaraju2017grad}) on several N-Caltech101 samples, which visualize regions in the input event representation on which the network focuses the most for prediction.
+As shown in Figure \ref{fig:cams}, when trained with the proposed MV-DA4E approach, these regions are the most discriminative for classifying the object.

-\textit{Is the proposed multi-view approach \textit{MV-DA4E} effective?} Table \ref{tab:da_ncaltech} shows that applying the multi-view approach \textit{MV-DA4E} significantly improves over the \textit{DA4E} configuration in all experiments, regardless of the representations\footnote{Notice that since the HATS representation only provides 2 channels, without splitting the temporal frames into bins by default, we are not able to apply the proposed MV-DA4E directly.} and domain adaptation strategies used.
-These results prove the validity of the proposed method, confirm the claims made in Section~\ref{sec:mvda4e}.
-Interestingly, not only it provides an improvement in the cross-domain scenario (Sim-to-Real), but also in the intra-domain (Supervised) one.
-Thus, we believe this multi-view approach could be used as a general way to handle event representations, regardless of the task at hand.
+\textit{Is the proposed multi-view approach \textit{MV-DA4E} effective?} Table \ref{tab:da_ncaltech} shows that applying the multi-view approach \textit{MV-DA4E} significantly improves over the \textit{DA4E} configuration in all experiments, regardless of the representations and DA strategies used.
+These results prove the validity of the proposed method, confirming the claims made in Section~\ref{sec:mvda4e}.
+Interestingly, \textit{MV-DA4E} not only provides an improvement in the cross-domain scenario (Sim-to-Real), but also in the intra-domain (Supervised) one.
+Thus, we believe that this multi-view approach could be used as a general way to handle event representations, regardless of the task at hand.

 \textit{How well our approach perform w.r.t. approaches acting on the contrast threshold C?}